UnknownPug/MPBA-api/README.md

 If the requirements are met, You need to clone the repository:

-1. Copy SSH link from the repository.
+1. Copy HTTPS link from the repository (which is `https://github.com/UnknownPug/Managing-personal-bank-accounts.git`.
-2. Open terminal and write `git clone (paste copied ssh link)`.
+2. Open terminal and write `git clone https://github.com/UnknownPug/Managing-personal-bank-accounts.git`.
 3. Open the project folder in Your IDE (Preferable IntelliJ IDEA).

 Next, we need to configure the database: